How to Write a Blog in 2023: A Step-by-Step Guide [+Free Checklist]

 What is the ideal blog post size?

-The ideal blog post size varies depending on the topic and audience, but generally, a length of 1,000 to 2,000 words strikes a balance between providing comprehensive information and maintaining the reader's attention and engagement.
+The ideal blog post size varies depending on the topic and audience.
+Still, generally, a length of 1,000 to 2,000 words strikes a balance between providing comprehensive information and maintaining the reader's attention and engagement.
 However, you can create informative, in-depth articles with a higher word count for the topic.

 Preethi Anchan

-Content creator and seasoned marketer @Writesonic.
+Content writer and seasoned marketer @Writesonic.
 I specialize in storytelling with long-form product-led content, converting the language of machines into the language of people.

 Get started